Skip to Content

 Newborn Pomeranian Puppies

-This can include Pomeranian stud fee, pre-whelping, and post-whelping exams, x-rays and shots, removing the dewclaw, tail docking, two sets of puppy injections, worming medication and equipment such as crates, playpens, whelping boxes and heating pads.
+This can include Pomeranian stud fee, pre-whelping and post-whelping exams, x-rays and shots, removing the dewclaw, tail docking, two sets of puppy injections, worming medication, and equipment such as crates, playpens, whelping boxes, and heating pads.

-You also need a good quality Pomeranian stud dog and he’s quite expensive as well.
+You also need a good quality Pomeranian stud dog, and he’s quite expensive as well.

 Dogs may not know what to do and could accidentally kill one or more puppies if you’re not there at an important time.

 There’s a 25% mortality rate in newborn Pomeranian puppies, regardless of how well they’re looked after.
-You bitch may lose her own life if there are any whelping problems when you’re not available to care for her.
+You bitch may lose her own life if there are whelping problems when you’re not available to care for her.

 Selling Pomeranian Puppies

-It may seem like having one litter won’t affect the number of dogs in the total population, but if your bitch or dog merely produces four puppies and each of them only produces a single litter and so on; after seven years, your dog will have over 4000 descendants.
+It may seem like having one litter won’t affect the number of dogs in the total population, but if your bitch or dog merely produces four puppies and each of them only produces a single litter and so on, after seven years, your dog will have over 4000 descendants.
 This clearly shows the serious repercussions of having one single litter.

 Pomeranian Whelping Complications

-There are a multitude of problems that may occur so your dam needs plenty of postpartum care.
-Typical reproduction problems that can follow whelping include: agalactia, eclampsia, metritis and mastitis.
+There are a multitude of problems that may occur, so your dam needs plenty of postpartum care.
+Typical reproduction problems that can follow whelping include agalactia, eclampsia, metritis, and mastitis.

 The mother might be incapable of feeding the puppies.
 If so, they need to be bottle-fed or tube-fed every two hours around the clock for a number of weeks.
-The puppy should stay as clean as possible and you may need to give the puppy help with bowel and bladder emptying after every feed.
+The puppy should stay as clean as possible, and you may need to give the puppy help with bowel and bladder emptying after every feed.

 1 week old Pomeranian puppies

-Ask experienced, registered breeders if they make plenty of cash and I’m certain their replies will be a resounding “NO!”
-Unless your Pomeranian is an exceptional breed type, is registered with a Kennel Club and you’re prepared to find the most compatible match with which to mate her, stop!
+Ask experienced, registered breeders if they make plenty of cash, and I’m certain their replies will be a resounding “NO!”
+Unless your Pomeranian is an exceptional breed type, is registered with a Kennel Club, and you’re prepared to find the most compatible match with which to mate her, stop!

 Ask Yourself These Questions Before Breeding Your Pomeranian